 DRIVEN: Clemson MBAe grad Richie Parker embraces life

 CHARLOTTE, North Carolina – Richie Parker can’t shake your hand, but that won’t stop him from endearing himself to you the minute you meet.
-He’s diminutive and handsome, with a stylish goatee, warm smile, and southern gentlemanly demeanor.
-Speaking with the crisp intelligence of an academic, he is instantly likable and any fear of awkwardness vanishes.
+He’s diminutive and handsome, with a stylish goatee, warm smile and southern gentleman demeanor.

 “I’m thankful that I don’t have arms,” he says matter-of-factly.